The Ultimate Guide to Visiting Tumpak Sewu Waterfall

 How to Get to Tumpak Sewu Waterfall

-The plane is the most comfortable and fastest way to get to Java!
-From Bali, you can fly to Java from I Gusti Ngurah Rai International Airport (airport code DPS).
+To get to the waterfall, you first need to get to Java Island in Indonesia.
+Flying is the most convenient and fastest way to get to Java.
+From Bali, you can fly to Surabaya from I Gusti Ngurah Rai International Airport (airport code DPS).

 Java has several airports.
 The flight takes just 1-1.5 hours, and plane tickets start from 30-40 USD (without luggage) per person for one way.